nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### 3.7.
 Storage component

 Upcycle has three separate Storage class, dedicated for three types of object: ```UserStorage```, ```ItemStorage```, and ```TransactionStorage```.
 All of these inherit from an abstract class called ```Storage```.
+Moreover, we also `StorageManager` class as a bridge between main class `Duke` and other storage, which handles data corruption in the files, writes data/loads data from/to all three lists.
 The following diagrams show more details about Storage classes:

 ![StorageClassDiagram](images/StorageClassDiagram.png)